Scam Checker for Websites, Emails, Texts, and Online Offers

 Global Scam Trends & Major Frauds

 Certain scams occur worldwide, not just in one place.
-When fraud occurs, it’s very important for people around the world to know about it.
+When fraud occurs, it’s crucial for people around the world to know about it.
 Interpol’s resources for raising awareness of cybercrime make it easy to identify where scammers are based and which types of online fraud are most common worldwide.
-Does this kind of information help people make better, more informed choices?
+Staying aware of global fraud patterns helps people recognize threats before they become personal.

 Pakistan Reporting Guidance

-You can’t just ignore an online scam, a fake website, or a WhatsApp message that seems strange if you live in Pakistan.
+Living in Pakistan, it is impossible to disregard an online scam, a fraudulent website, or a WhatsApp message that appears unusual.
 If you report these kinds of cases to the FIA Cyber Crime Wing, it will keep you and other users safe worldwide.
-When people report scams to the authorities, the authorities can investigate them and warn others who might be victims.
+Reporting scams to the authorities allows them to investigate and warn others who might be victims.

 Scam Awareness & Prevention